Difference Between Public and Private Sector

 Private sector banks can be defined as banking institutions where the majority of the shares are held by the private equity holders whereas public sector banks (also termed as government banks) can be defined as banking institutions where the majority of the stake is owned by the government.

 What is the Public Sector?

-Public Sector encompasses the companies, enterprises or businesses wherein the Government is the owner of the business by way of a majority shareholding in the business.
-These businesses are controlled, managed and operated by Government.
+Public Sector encompasses the companies, enterprises, or businesses wherein the Government is the owner of the business by way of a majority shareholding in the business.
+These businesses are controlled, managed, and operated by the Government.

-Companies owned, controlled, managed and being operated by Government/Government Bodies comes under the public sector.
+Companies owned, controlled, managed, and is operated by Government/Government Bodies come under the public sector.

 What is a Private Sector?

-Private Sector includes those companies, enterprises or businesses which are owned by Private Individuals or Private Companies.
+Private Sector includes those companies, enterprises, or businesses that are owned by Private Individuals or Private Companies.
 The companies in the Private Sector are controlled, managed and operated by Private Individuals/Private Entities.

-Companies owned, controlled, managed and being operated by Private Companies/Private Individuals comes under the private sector.
+Companies owned, controlled, managed, and is operated by Private Companies/Private Individuals comes under the private sector.

 Companies in Public Sector and Private Sector in the Indian Context

 Companies such as National Thermal Power Corporation, Indian Oil Corporation Limited, Bharat Petroleum Corporation Limited, State Bank of India, National Highway Authority Limited are an example of public sector companies operating in power, Oil & Gas, Banking, Roads sectors in India.